The New Dating Requirement: Consuming All of Your Partner’s #Content

 Micah in Baltimore said he had to completely stop checking who viewed his Stories because it used to give him a false idea of who “liked” him, when “really people just probably like the content,” he said.

 As Instagram inches toward a billion monthly active users and more people use the platform to meet and date, navigating the implications of different user behaviors can feel like walking through a minefield.
-Claiming you simply “missed” a person’s post can interpreted as a hurtful slight.
-In 2018, users are a lot more aware of how to train algorithms or navigate to a friend or fling’s profile.
+Claiming you simply “missed” a person’s post can interpreted as a hurtful slight since it's expected that, by now, most Instagram users know how to train the algorithm or click over to a friend or fling’s profile.

 In other words, if you truly love someone, suck it up and consume their content.